jeanavilarojas/angular-nodejs-marketplace/README.md

-# angular-nodejs-marketplace
+# Online Marketplace Web Application
-Online Marketplace Web Application developed with Angular for the frontend and Node.js for the backend, utilizing MySQL as the database.
+Developed with Angular for the frontend and Node.js for the backend, utilizing MySQL as the database.